Mark David Chapman: Motive and planning

-It is rumored that Chapman traveled to Woodstock, New York, during one of his visits to the state in search of Todd Rundgren, another target of obsession.
+It is rumored that Chapman traveled to Woodstock, New York, during one of his visits to the state in search of the musician Todd Rundgren, another target of obsession.
 Chapman was wearing a promotional T-shirt for Rundgren's album Hermit of Mink Hollow when he was arrested and had a copy of Runt: The Ballad of Todd Rundgren in his Manhattan hotel room.
 Rundgren was not aware of the connections until much later.

 On the day of the murder, singer David Bowie was appearing on Broadway in the play The Elephant Man.
 "I was second on his list," Bowie later said.
 "Chapman had a front-row ticket to The Elephant Man the next night.
 John and Yoko were supposed to sit front-row for that show too.
 So the night after John was killed there were three empty seats in the front row.
 I can't tell you how difficult that was to go on.
 I almost didn't make it through the performance."